 Children identified as having SEND under the above definition are included on the schools inclusion register under the category of SEND.
-When additional provision is no longer needed, the pupil will be removed from the register.
+When additional provision that is above and beyond the expected class provision is no longer needed, the pupil will be removed from the register.
 Within the federation, we are keen to identify barriers to learning as early as possible.
 The numbers on the SEND registers and the numbers within each category of need are required to be reported to the government and local authority at various times during the academic year.